redscientistlabs/corruption-wiki-media/consoles/n64/traditional-rom-corruption.md

 ### Video Examples

 {% youtube %}https://www.youtube.com/watch?v=ZIMQ9NIB-sA {% endyoutube %}
-One of the more popular corruption videos and a good example of Object Corruption.
+One of the more popular corruption videos and a good example of object corruption.

 {% youtube %}https://www.youtube.com/watch?v=OvNDcVRlyYk {% endyoutube %}